arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # Removing Unlimited product...
 ```

-## Import policy to an API in the Azure API Management service
+## Import policy to an API in the Azure API Management instance

 Imports a base-policy from a file to an API in Azure API Management.